a2stuff/a2d/notes/testplan.md

 * Open `TESTS/FILE.TYPES`.
 Verify that an icon appears for the `TEST08` file.
 * Open `TESTS/FILE.TYPES`.
 Verify that an icon appears for the `TEST01` file.

+* Configure a system with a SmartPort hard drive, RAMFactor card, and Disk II controller card with drives but no floppies.
+(MAME works) Launch DeskTop.
+Verify that the RAMCard volume icon doesn't flicker when the desktop is initially painted.
+(This will be easier to observe in emulators with acceleration disabled.)

 ## Selection